grantsrb/ctx_cmp/readme.md

     "save_root": str
         this value is prepended to the exp_name when creating the save folder for the hyperparameter search.
+    "data_root": str
+        the path to where the processed datasets are saved "data_cache": str
-    "model_string": str
+        path to where to cache the downloaded datasets "model_string": str
         the pretrained huggingface model you would like to use.
 For
         example: "bigscience/bloomz-560m"